YMYL Recovery Case Study

 Targeting Unbranded Traffic

-Like all great brands, this worked in RnA ReSet’s favor, for a while.
+Like all great brands, this worked in their favor, for a while.
 Eventually, organic traffic flat-lined, and then the website was hit hard because it possibly wasn’t adhering to Google’s YMYL and EAT guidelines.
 So when we delved in during our initial SEO Game Plan research, we knew right away the website was going to have to target more general keyword phrases, as opposed to branded phrases, in order to achieve long-term results in organic search.

 Over the next year, we rolled out an extensive content strategy that included reoptimizing existing product pages, building new pages targeting topics specific to magnesium, and a slew of evergreen pages that users would benefit from forever.
 The result?
 Organic sessions increased.
 Even better, new organic users increased 35 percent year-over-year over a 6-month period.